Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 - Trouble raising your arms higher than your shoulders

 - Trouble getting dressed or rising out of a chair

 - Fatigue, loss of appetite, or weight loss without trying

 How is polymyalgia rheumatica diagnosed and treated?

 - Tell your healthcare provider about your symptoms and when they began.
-Tell him if the pain and stiffness are worse in the morning or after a period of inactivity.
-He may take a blood sample to measure the amount of inflammation.
-He may give you a small dose of steroid medicine by mouth or into a muscle.
+Tell him or her if the pain and stiffness are worse in the morning or after a period of inactivity.
+He or she may take a blood sample to measure the amount of inflammation.
+Your provider may give you a small dose of steroid medicine by mouth or into a muscle.
 If you have polymyalgia rheumatica, the steroid will help relieve inflammation that is causing the pain.

 What can I do to manage polymyalgia rheumatica?